Glaucoma Laser - Argon Laser Trabeculoplasty

 Risks of Laser

 The major risk of laser is a rise in eye pressure for a short time.
-Special drops (different from the ones used on a daily basis) are used one hour before the laser treatment in order to prevent such a rise.
+Special drops (different from the ones used on a daily basis) are used one hour before, and again immediately after, the laser treatment in order to prevent such a rise.
 A very small number of people (2%) will have a rise in pressure that requires other medicine and, very rarely, surgery.
 This change in pressure should not affect your vision.

-Other risks include mild redness and swelling of the eye.
-This is treated with drops for one week after the treatment.
+Other risks include mild redness and inflammation of the eye.
+This is treated with anti-inflammatory drops for a few days after the treatment.
 Rarely, you might have tiny bleeds in your eye or changes in the cornea.
 This will only last a short time.
 Often, vision is slightly blurred for 1-2 hours after the laser because of the gel used.
 Sometimes, there is slight discomfort after the treatment.

 How Laser Is Done